 Utilize the Space Under The Stairs

-The space under the stairs is the perfect place for storage, and there are lots of hacks and ideas online that show you how to use it best.
+The space under the stairs is the perfect place for storage, and many hacks and ideas online show you how to use it best.

-The Shelterness website has 5 basement under stairs storage ideas.
-You can go as involved as built in units, or as easy as using tubs and shelves.
+The Shelterness website has 5 basements under-stairs storage ideas.
+You can go as involved as built-in units or as easy as using tubs and shelves.